 Our Perception of Your Child

-Sometimes personalities just don’t mesh well and your kid just doesn’t like us.
+Sometimes personalities don’t mesh well and your kid doesn’t like us.
 Sometimes your kid and I don’t mesh well.
 Just like in life, not everybody gets along.
-Even if your child doesn’t like me, I will give them the same treatment and opportunities of every other student.
+Even if your child doesn’t like me, I will give them the same treatment and opportunities as every other student.
+This is especially true for older children.

 Pleasant, hardworking, polite children get much further than their rude, smart-aleck, peers.
 Funny children are wonderful as long as they know when it’s appropriate and when it isn’t (make sure they understand that making a joke in the middle of a teacher administering a test is not the best timing).